proxemy/CV/README.md

 * `my_data.tex` -- contains your data and CV information
 * `recipient_file.tex` -- contains contact informarmation of the recipient

-You can use these `data_example/*.tex` files for a test run, to produce a dummy PDF and as guidance to adapt the input .tex files to your real data.
+You can use the `data_example/*.tex` files for a test run, to produce a dummy PDF and as guidance to adapt the input .tex files to your real data.

-To pass these file to `pdflatex` you have to define them as environment variables.
+To pass these files to `pdflatex` you have to define them as environment variables `CV` and `RECP`.

 `export CV=data_example/my_data.tex RECP=data_example/recp_file.tex`